 Opportunities for Research Postgraduates

-The Anthropology of Health Group offers exciting interdisciplinary taught MSc programmes in Medical Anthropology and Evolutionary Medicine designed for health professionals, and graduates of anthropology and related disciplines.
+The Anthropology of Health Group offers an exciting interdisciplinary taught MSc in Medical Anthropology programme designed for health professionals, and graduates of anthropology and related disciplines.
 There are also numerous PhD studentships available to study health-related topics in anthropology.